saraanasim/nexnest-monorepo-starter/docs/deployment/vercel.md

 # Vercel Deployment Guide

-This guide covers deploying the Faith.Online frontend to Vercel.
+This guide covers deploying the NexNest Monorepo Starter frontend to Vercel.

 ## Prerequisites